PedroA-Vieira/IEEE_LatinAmericaTransaction_Code/README.md

 # IEEE_LatinAmericaTransaction_Code
-Files and programs used for studies and analysis of the article published in the IEEE Latin America Transactions magazine for the paper"Statistics, Coverage, and Improvement of Modelling via ANN of Radio Mobile Signal in Vegetated Channel in the 700-4000 MHz Band".
+Files and programs used for studies and analysis of the article published in the IEEE Latin America Transactions magazine for the paper "Statistics, Coverage, and Improvement of Modelling via ANN of Radio Mobile Signal in Vegetated Channel in the 700-4000 MHz Band".

 ![GraphicalAbstractForPaperEnglish_v1a](https://github.com/PedroA-Vieira/IEEE_LatinAmericaTransaction_Code/assets/67390115/64812f0b-bffc-4974-af8b-2f634804da83)